 Dabbing is rapidly growing in popularity, and with popularity comes choice in the market.
 A plethora of types of dab nails are available to weed lovers, but which is the one for you?
-Everyone’s favorite high is unique to them, and the same is true of dabbing nail types.
+Everyone’s favorite high is unique to them, and the same is true of dabbing nail and banger types.

 For some, it’s all about taste.
 For others, it’s essential to have durability.
 Some of us will go crazy for the pretty things in life (and Snoop knows it).
 All are valid.

 The primary considerations when making your choice are as follows:

 - Ease of use

 Think about which of these matters most to you.
 Your selection will ultimately come down to the material and style with the different types of dab nails.